asprout/Fish-Eat-Fish_Game/LOG.md

 IF WE HAVE TIME: implement new mode "TIME ATTACK", or include sound?

 Enemy variables: speed, size, color, frequency, new levels, point value, food value (how much larger does this make the fish?)

+use linkedlist to keep track of current fish on screen (easier to add and/or remove)